 Temporary tuition deferral requests may be sent to Xavier Desroches at the Accueil administratif.
-Please contact Mr. Desroches for tuition deferral requests only, and only after having submitted documents required to determine student eligibility to participate in the federal loans program.
+Please contact Mr. Desroches for tuition deferral requests and administrative registration questions, only after having submitted documents required to determine student eligibility to participate in the federal loans program.

 What is the return to Title IV Policy?

 US federal law specifies that if a student withdraws from a program of study, Sciences Po has to complete a Return of Title IV (R2T4) calculation and arrange for any unearned loan funds to be returned to the US Department of Education.
 If a student who receives financial aid withdraws from a program, Sciences Po will recalculate his/her Financial Aid eligibility based on the period of attendance.

 As a result, a student may be required to pay back money to the US federal Government from a Federal loan he/she may have received.
 Sciences Po may also have to repay any funds received for tuition to the US Federal government and the student may be requested to make an additional fee payment to Sciences Po to replace these funds.
 For R2T4 purposes, a Leave Of Absence (LOA) longer than 180 days is considered to be a withdrawal.
 LOA is a temporary interruption in a student’s program of study for serious family or medical reasons.

 Pro-rata refund calculations apply for any student who withdraws within 60% of the payment period.
 If a student withdraws prior to completing 60% of each payment period, Sciences Po will calculate the amount of funds to be returned based on the period of attendance for that specific term.